ujjwal77771/ujjwal77771/README.md

 ### 🧭 Vision

 > I build, I optimize, I scale — at the speed of thought.
-> Currently learning everything from scratch with a mission to dominate quant, trading, and AI.
+> Pursuing excellence in quant trading, HFT, and deep learning.

 ---